-When you make the switch to high quality natural soap, you may notice a few changes when it comes to the longevity of your bar.
+When you make the switch to high quality natural soap, there are a few, easy changes to make your soap last longer.
 Typical store-bought soap is considered “milled” and is filled with synthetic surfactants, sudsing agents, as well as chemical detergents.
 While this may produce a longer lasting bar, these ingredients are extremely harsh on the skin and can cause of dryness and irritation.
 With all of our soaps, we use a natural method called “cold process”, which utilizes natural oils and ingredients to create a lather.
 No harsh chemicals added!

 We know how important it is to invest in quality skin care products and if you’re anything like us, you will want to get the most bang for your buck out of your soap.
 Let us help you protect your investment with these soap saving tips!